frnmst/qvm/README.md

   two ports is SSH (so admin gets simpler).
 - Connection via SSH.
 - Shared directory between host and guest.
-- Last, but not least, running the virtual machine with all these options.
+- Last, but not least, running the virtual machine with a combination of the previous options.

 ## Setup information and usage